Berlin river cruise: Should you book a Spree boat tour?

 The Berlin Cathedral from the boat

 You don’t have to print your pre-booked ticket.
 The QR code sent to your smartphone is enough to board straight.
 The personnel will scan your ticket, and you will be free to choose your desired seat.
 One great thing about the Berlin River cruise I booked is guaranteed seating.
-Although it wouldn’t be an issue to find a seat on my timeslot, these boat tours are packed during spring and summertime.
+Although it wouldn’t be an issue to find a seat at my time slot, these boat tours are packed during spring and summer.
 Obviously, the last thing you want is to stand still the entire time.

 There are free audio guides in English, so you can pick up your device when entering the boat.
 Otherwise, there’s German pre-recorded commentary throughout the cruise.